ItsQuadrus/the-useless-cli/README.md

 # The useless CLI

+# WARNING: DON'T USE THE PASSWORD GENERATOR.
+IT IS VERY UNSAFE AND WAS MADE FOR FUN!

 ## What is this?
 This is a useless CLI that does some things that are not really helpful.
 It is written in Python and is cross-platform.
 I mainly made this to learn how to use Typer and PyInstaller.
 I also wanted to make a CLI that does something useful, but I couldn't think of anything.
 So I made this.
 ## Installation